SebastianGlonner/minjector/README.md

 Simplicity, this implementation serves to load JavaScript AMD like modules only.

-__No special treatment of '/' starting path__

-Like AMD suggests you have relative path resolutions with './' and '../' but there is no difference between 'myDir/myMod' and '/myDir/myMod'.

-# Examples
-TODO

 # Tests
 * [Jasmine (Node.js implementation)](https://github.com/pivotal/jasmine)
 * [Jasmine (Browser implementation)](http://jasmine.github.io/2.0/introduction.html)